 What is ihram?

-The word ihram is used for three meanings:
+The word ihram has three meanings:

 3. The state of consecration in which the pilgrims are during Hajj or `Umrah.
-After putting on ihram (first meaning) and making the intention of ihram (second meaning), the pilgrims enter automatically the state of ihram, which requires them to avoid certain things.
+So, after putting on ihram (first meaning) and making the intention of ihram (second meaning), the pilgrims enter automatically the state of ihram, which requires them to avoid certain things.
 Below are more details on ihram in its three senses.